 On Windows, use rename rather than mv.

-If the location of an error log file is not writable by the
+If the location of the error log file is not writable by the

 server, the log-flushing operation fails to create a new log

 file.
 For example, on Linux, the server might write the error